Modernism: Neo-Dada

-In the early 20th century Marcel Duchamp submitted for exhibition a urinal as a sculpture.
+In 1917, Marcel Duchamp submitted a urinal as a sculpture for the inaugural exhibition of the Society of Independent Artists, which was to be staged at the Grand Central Palace in New York.
 He professed his intent that people look at the urinal as if it were a work of art because he said it was a work of art.
-He referred to his work as "readymades".
-Fountain was a urinal signed with the pseudonym "R. Mutt", the exhibition of which shocked the art world in 1917.
+This urinal, named Fountain was signed with the pseudonym "R. Mutt".
+It is also an example of what Duchamp would later call "readymades".
 This and Duchamp's other works are generally labelled as Dada.
 Duchamp can be seen as a precursor to conceptual art, other famous examples being John Cage's 4′33″, which is four minutes and thirty three seconds of silence, and Rauschenberg's Erased de Kooning Drawing.
 Many conceptual works take the position that art is the result of the viewer viewing an object or act as art, not of the intrinsic qualities of the work itself.
-In choosing "an ordinary article of life" and creating "a new thought for that object" Duchamp invited onlookers to view Fountain as a sculpture.
+In choosing "an ordinary article of life" and creating "a new thought for that object", Duchamp invited onlookers to view Fountain as a sculpture.

 Marcel Duchamp famously gave up "art" in favor of chess.
 Avant-garde composer David Tudor created a piece, Reunion (1968), written jointly with Lowell Cross, that features a chess game in which each move triggers a lighting effect or projection.
 Duchamp and Cage played the game at the work's premier.

-Steven Best and Douglas Kellner identify Rauschenberg and Jasper Johns as part of the transitional phase, influenced by Duchamp, between Modernism and Postmodernism.
-Both used images of ordinary objects, or the objects themselves, in their work, while retaining the abstraction and painterly gestures of high Modernism.
+Steven Best and Douglas Kellner identify Rauschenberg and Jasper Johns as part of the transitional phase, influenced by Duchamp, between modernism and postmodernism.
+Both used images of ordinary objects, or the objects themselves, in their work, while retaining the abstraction and painterly gestures of high modernism.